Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: Conclusion

 For a given optimal control problem, we have proposed a sequence of SOS programming problems, each instance of which yields a polynomial, and where the polynomials become increasingly tight approximations to the true value function of the optimal control problem respect to the $L^1$ norm.
 Moreover, the sublevel sets of these polynomials become increasingly tight approximations to the sublevel sets of the true value function with respect to the volume metric.
 Furthermore, we have also shown that a controller can be constructed from a candidate value function that performs arbitrarily close to optimality when the candidate value function approximates the true value function arbitrarily well with respect to the $W^{1, \infty}$ norm.
 We would like to emphasize that our performance bound, for controllers constructed from candidate value functions, can be applied independently of our proposed SOS algorithm for value function approximation, and therefore is maybe of broader interest.

-\begin{IEEEbiography}[{ }]{Morgan Jones} received the B.S. and Mmath in mathematics from The University of Oxford, England in 2016.
-He is a research associate with Cybernetic Systems and Controls Laboratory (CSCL) in the School for Engineering of Matter, Transport and Energy (SEMTE) at Arizona State University.
-His research primarily focuses on the estimation of reachable sets, attractors and regions of attraction for nonlinear ODE's.
+\begin{IEEEbiography}[{ }]{Morgan Jones} received the Mmath degree in mathematics from The University of Oxford, England in 2016 and PhD degree from Arizona State University, USA in 2021.
+Since 2022 he has been a lecturer in the department of Automatic Control and Systems Engineering at the University of Sheffield.
+His research primarily focuses on the estimation of reachable sets, attractors and regions of attraction for nonlinear ODEs.
 Furthermore, he has an interest in extensions of the dynamic programing framework to non-separable cost functions. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Matthew M. Peet} received the B.S. degree in physics and in aerospace engineering from the University of Texas, Austin, TX, USA, in 1999 and the M.S. and Ph.D. degrees in aeronautics and astronautics from Stanford University, Stanford, CA, in 2001 and 2006, respectively.
 He was a Postdoctoral Fellow at INRIA, Paris, France from 2006 to 2008.
 He was an Assistant Professor of Aerospace Engineering at the Illinois Institute of Technology, Chicago, IL, USA, from 2008 to 2012.
 Currently, he is an Associate Professor of Aerospace Engineering at Arizona State University, Tempe, AZ, USA.
 Dr. Peet received a National Science Foundation CAREER award in 2011. \end{IEEEbiography}